Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Conclusion and Future Works

 \section{Conclusion and Future Works}

-This study develops \texttt{EDAPIBench}, the first benchmark that focuses on editing deprecated API knowledge in LLMs and features full automation in its construction.
-It covers over 70 deprecated APIs from 8 popular Python libraries, with more than 1,000 editing instances per model.
-Unlike most existing model editing benchmarks in NLP and software engineerring, \texttt{EDAPIBench} only includes cases where LLMs initially generate deprecated APIs, ensuring meaningful “needs-editing” evaluations.
-We evaluate 10 state-of-the-art editing methods and find AdaLoRA performs best in enabling LLMs to generate up-to-date APIs but has low Specificity.
-Therefore, we propose AdaLoRA-L to improve Specificity effectively.
-Overall, \texttt{EDAPIBench} serves as a standardized, rigorous, and fully automated platform for future research on LLM API knowledge editing.
-It delivers cross-domain value by serving not only the software engineering community but also the broader NLP field for validating model editing methods.
-AdaLoRA-L offers a lightweight solution for updating deprecated API knowledge, enabling LLMs to generate more reliable, up-to-date code in practice.
-In future work, we plan to further expand \texttt{EDAPIBench} by adding more deprecated APIs.
+This study presents \texttt{EDAPIBench}, a mostly automated benchmark for editing deprecated API knowledge in LLMs, covering over 70 deprecated APIs from 8 Python libraries with 900+ instances per model.
+Unlike most existing benchmarks in NLP and software engineering, it only includes cases where LLMs initially generate deprecated APIs, ensuring meaningful needs-editing evaluations.
+Thus, \texttt{EDAPIBench} provides a standardized, rigorous platform for model editing research, benefiting both the software engineering and broader NLP communities.
+We evaluate 10 editing methods, finding AdaLoRA most effective but limited in Specificity, motivating our AdaLoRA-L variant.
+Overall, AdaLoRA-L offers a lightweight approach for updating deprecated API knowledge, enabling LLMs to generate more reliable and up-to-date code without disrupting other API behaviors.
+Future work will expand \texttt{EDAPIBench} to cover more deprecated APIs across additional programming languages.